ohmyshake/programming-tutorial/book/hpc/Introduction.md

 - For clusters, a cluster has multiple node nodes, each node can have multiple CPUs (`physical cores`), each CPU can have multiple cpu cores (`computing cores`), and each core can run two threads which is called `Hyper-Threading Technology`.

+- One process can have many threads, after CPU schuduled, those thrads can run in different `computing cores`.

 - Because a thread belongs to a process, **a single process can only run under a single node**, so **threads cannot share memory across nodes**.
 As for the physical core, the laptop we buy has a cpu chip, which is a single physical core, but this chip may have 4 cores, and there are 4 computing cores.